ANALYSIS-Hunt for suspect jet engine parts spurs call for regulation

 It accompanied the sale of a key component called a low-pressure turbine blade by a British distributor to a Florida firm in 2019 and aimed to show that the part, designed for the world's most widely used jet engine, the CFM56, was authentic.

-Four years later, engine maker CFM International, which supplies Airbus and Boeing, has embarked on a worldwide hunt for thousands of parts with suspected false documentation from the same vendor - some of which have remained undetected for years.
+Four years later, engine maker CFM International, which supplies Airbus AIR.PA and Boeing BA.N, has embarked on a worldwide hunt for thousands of parts with suspected false documentation from the same vendor - some of which have remained undetected for years.

 But it fears false paperwork can be used to pass off old parts as new or offload parts that lack the traceability needed to ensure they are safe.
 That has upset one of the world's most scrutinised industries and rekindled calls for extra regulation.